 Growing collaborations for vegetable crop research in Canada

-Dr. Hannah Wittman, University of British Columbia, BC
+Dr. Hannah Wittman, University of British Columbia, BC (PI)

 Dr. Loren Rieseberg (Crop genomics and pre-breeding) University of British Columbia, BC

 Dr. Andrew Riseman (Agronomy, plant breeding) University of British Columbia, BC

 Dr. Marney Isaac (Agroecology, functional traits) Univ. of Toronto Scarborough, ON